Jstewart3313/Boat-Buddy/README.md

 # Boat Buddy
-An application for Scuba-diver and boaters alike to keep track of their favorite reads and watches while out on the water.
+A socially responsible application for Scuba-divers and boaters alike to stay off of social media while out on the water.
+A monthly challenge app that suggests movies, music, and tv-shows for you to watch to earn points.

 ### See it Live
 [See it Live here!](https://jstewart3313.github.io/Boat-Buddy/.)